ankane/pgsync/README.md

 pgsync setup
 ```

 This creates `.pgsync.yml` for you to customize.
-We recommend checking this into your version control (assuming it doesn’t contain sensitive information).
+We recommend checking this into your version control (assuming it doesn’t contain sensitive information). `pgsync` commands can be run from this directory or any subdirectory.

 ## How to Use